There is little doubt that going through an airport as a Muslim-American is a nightmare waiting to happen.

-After a lifetime surrounded by the Palestinian-Israeli conflict, an airline couldn’t break down her barriers, she thought.
+After a lifetime surrounded by the Palestinian-Israeli conflict, an airline couldn’t break her down, she thought.
 But occasionally, we still underestimate the power of racism.

-We assume that in today’s world our American passports will protect us from the worst of it.
-We forget that our privilege, our American-ness, has its limits.
+We assume that in today’s world our American passports will protect us from the worst of discrimination.
+But forgetting our American privilege has its limits.

-We do not recognize how far our fellow men will go to dehumanize us in order to build on their own ideals.
+We do not recognize how far our own fellow men will go to dehumanize us in order to build on their own bigoted ideology.

 After showing up three hours early, Aminah was amazed that checking into the airport and going through standard TSA screening went so smoothly.
 Things didn’t go awry until she reached the gate and tried to get her bags checked into the airline.

 Because she was a last-minute addition to the flight, the airlines hadn’t had a chance to run a background check so naturally they panicked at her outwardly Muslim appearance.